 Even the bigger market drops at major upheavals e.g. the beginning of an Iran crisis or the first appearance of the Coronavirus were immediately reversed.

-By the end of February the opposite happened.
-Gamma exposure switched to short gamma and option dealers suddenly had to hedge their risk by selling more and more S&P futures with every point the index dropped (and vice versa) – volatility shot up and daily market moves in both directions became bigger and bigger.
+But by the end of February the opposite happened.
+Gamma exposure switched to short gamma after the market fell right through the zero gamma level.
+Option dealers suddenly had to hedge their risk by selling more and more S&P futures with every point the index dropped (and vice versa) – volatility exploded and daily market moves in both directions became bigger and bigger.

 Gamma exposure effect on next day´s return